-The ETS Proficiency Profile (ETS-PP) tests college level general education skills in reading, critical thinking, writing, and mathematics.
+The ETS Proficiency Profile (ETS-PP) tests tests college level general education skills in reading, critical thinking, writing, and mathematics.
 When administered to incoming first year students and graduating seniors, it provides a measure of students’ learning in college.
 Thus the results inform improvement in curriculum and instruction that go beyond learning in individual majors to encompass the entire undergraduate experience.

 What We Did